nicholaschiasson/inglix/README.md

 Given that ingLix changes the semantics of uppercase and lowercase letter usage, using acronyms becomes a challenge.

-The current method to address this (subject to change) is to enclose an acronym in square brackets, and like proper nouns, either use the English acronym in all capitals, or the ingLix acronym with proper ingLix letters.
+The current method to address this (subject to change) is to enclose an acronym in square brackets, and like proper nouns, either use the English acronym in all capitals, the ingLix acronym with proper ingLix letters, or simply spell the pronunciation of the acronym in ingLix if it is normally read that way rather than letter by letter.

-As an example, one could denote the National Aeronautics and Space Administration (NASA) as "\[NASA\]" or "\[NeSa\]".
+As an example, one could denote the National Aeronautics and Space Administration (NASA) as "\[NASA\]", or "<nglx>\[nesa\]</nglx>" (since "Aeronautics" would be spelled "<nglx>erOnotiks</nglx>"), or "<nglx>\[nasa\]</nglx>".

-It is not ideal to deviate from how English uses punctuation for special circumstances, so proposals for better ideas are fully welcome.
+This is quite awkward and it is not ideal to deviate from how English uses punctuation just for special circumstances, so proposals for better ideas are fully welcome.

 ## To Do